SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 HTTP/1.1 429 Too Many Requests
 Retry-After: 9
 ```
+Additional information can be found in [Prevent throttling in your application by using RateLimit headers in SharePoint Online](https://devblogs.microsoft.com/microsoft365dev/prevent-throttling-in-your-application-by-using-ratelimit-headers-in-sharepoint-online/)

 ### How to decorate your http traffic?

 Well-decorated traffic will be prioritized over traffic that isn't properly decorated.